TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/index.md

 For an extended explanation of the configuration settings, keep reading. {{</ note >}}

-Settings in `docker-compose.yml` and `ttn-lw-stack-docker.yml` files are explained in detail in [Docker Configuration](#understanding-docker-configuration) and [The Things Stack Configuration](#understanding-the-things-stack-configuration) sections.
+Settings in `docker-compose.yml` and `ttn-lw-stack-docker.yml` files are explained in detail in [Understanding Docker Configuration](#understanding-docker-configuration) and [Understanding The Things Stack Configuration](#understanding-the-things-stack-configuration) sections.
 Further, we provide tips for running {{% tts %}} in production.

 ## Understanding Docker Configuration